 Adelaide in the 1960s – Most Relaxed and Peaceful City

 Without the business and wealth of Sydney and Melbourne or the expanding horizons of Perth, Adelaide is content with itself and has more of a small-town atmosphere.
-But it is a city that gave the impression that it has what it wanted and is happy to hang onto it rather than have wild ambitions for the future.
+But it is a city that gives the impression that it has what it wants and is happy to hang onto it rather than have wild ambitions for the future.

 From this small city center, the suburbs stretch lazily away to the foothills of the Mount Lofty Ranges.
-Of course, Adelaide has changed in recent years as industry and commerce with all the trimmings have tentatively explored the city.
-There are the inevitable tall new office blocks looking like so many glass matchboxes piled on top of each other, but somehow the calm of this cathedral city remains.
+Of course, Adelaide has changed in recent years as industry and commerce, with all the trimmings, have tentatively explored the city.
+There are the inevitable tall new office blocks that look like so many glass matchboxes piled on top of each other, but somehow the calm of this cathedral city remains.

-The airplanes circling overhead leave behind a roar that is intrudingly harsh and the pneumatic drills clatter that much more distastefully.
-Adelaide is short of good restaurants, but one of the best, Ernest’s, is on the banks of the lake.
-I dined there on a glorious evening and the glow of the city lights as they were reflected out of the water more than made up for the tables which were crammed too close together.
+The airplanes circling overhead leave behind a roar that is intrudingly harsh, and the pneumatic drills clatter much more distastefully.
+Adelaide is short on good restaurants, but one of the best, Ernest’s, is on the banks of the lake.
+I dined there on a glorious evening, and the glow of the city lights as they were reflected out of the water more than made up for the tables, which were crammed too close together.

-The rock oysters are very small with nowhere near the fulsome taste of the larger mud oysters.
+The rock oysters are very small, nowhere near the fulsome taste of the larger mud oysters.
 In Australia, natural oysters and most restaurants have two or three different ways of cooking ‘them as well, always with a small pot of tomato sauce in the middle of the dish.